nuejs/www/index.md

   poster: /img/nuemark-splash.jpg
   class: wide

-## Vision
+## Status
-The ultimate goal of Nue is to build [a perfect web framework](/blog/perfect-web-framework/) for UX developers, which is ridiculously fast and easy to use.
+The goal of Nue is to build a [perfect web framework](/blog/perfect-web-framework/) for UX developers, which is ridiculously fast and easy to use.

 [media]
   small: /img/roadmap6.png